 - have cancer

 - drink alcohol excessively

-- treating the health condition that is causing the hiccups
+- treating the underlying health condition that’s causing the hiccups

-- taking medications prescribed by a doctor, such as baclofen, chlorpromazine, or metoclopramide (Reglan)
+- taking medications prescribed by a doctor, such as baclofen, chlorpromazine, valproic acid, or metoclopramide

 - injecting the phrenic nerve with anesthetic

 There are many things believed to cause hiccups, but the cause of chronic hiccups isn’t always known.
 The cause may also take an extended period of time to discover.

 The following are just some of the possible causes:

 - recent abdominal surgery